puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_windows_file_paths.markdown

 [package]: /references/latest/type.html#package
 [file]: /references/latest/type.html#file

+Several [resource types](./lang_resources.html) take file paths as values for various attributes.

 When writing Puppet manifests to manage Windows systems, you'll have to be somewhat flexible about the way you write file paths.
 It's more complex than it is on \*nix systems, for a few reasons:

+* Windows traditionally uses the backslash (`\`) to separate directories in file paths.
+(E.g. `C:\Program Files\PuppetLabs`)
 * The Puppet language uses the backslash (`\`) as an escape character in quoted strings.
 This means writing literal backslashes can be awkward.
-* Windows traditionally uses the backslash (`\`) to separate directories in file paths.
-(E.g. `C:\Program Files\PuppetLabs`)
 * The Windows file system APIs will accept both the backslash (`\`) and forward-slash (`/`) in file paths...
 * ...but some Windows programs still only accept backslashes.